skiffos/SkiffOS/configs/pi/README.md

 ## Note: 64 bit kernel

-The pi/4x64 configuration uses a 64 bit kernel with an alternate config.txt, which specifies `arm_64bit` as required.
+The pi/3x64 and pi/4x64 configurations use a 64 bit kernel with an alternate config.txt, which specifies `arm_64bit` as required.

 Raspbian does not use 64 bit yet and many of the video drivers don't work with aarch64 yet.